justin-delano/playnite-friendsachievementfeed-plugin/README.md

 - No feed items: confirm Steam API key and user ID are configured in plugin settings and that SuccessStory files (if used) are accessible.
 - Rebuild failures: check plugin logs (Playnite logs) for detailed errors and try a manual full rebuild.

+## Privacy / visibility

+- Only public Steam friends will return achievement data.
+Friends with private profiles or restricted game/achievement visibility may not show any activity in the feed.